 ZITO Spice Farm

-Furthermore, another stop during this tour is a huge baobab tree, where the women do beekeeping.
+During our Jeep Tour we take you to UZI island, on which tourism is almost no existing.
+We stop during this tour at a huge baobab tree, where the women do beekeeping.
 We requested a NGO, which is involved in sustainable bee keeping, to make a research on this specific community.
-In 2018 we decided to support a project for the education and training of sustainable bee keeping in this community.
+The owner of the honey tree tree is in the meanwhile supported with an “entrance fee” per guest, however the bigger goal is to support a project for the education and training of sustainable bee keeping in this local community.
 Honey is very important in Zanzibar, because people use it for their herbal medicine.
 But at this stage, it cannot even be produced in an amount to cover their own usage, and needs to be still imported from Arusha.

 You can experience this during our excursion Jeep Tour

 Visitors will experience how Pete people live, work, eat and heal diseases.
-Guests will literally dive into the real and rural life of Zanzibar and visit also an important cave near by.
+Guests will literally dive into the real and rural life of Zanzibar and visit also an important cave nearby.

 As Pete is very close to Jozani Forest and the Butterfly Center, we combine the tours together.
 Sarah arranged with Pete’s Mamas a delicious Swahili lunch cooked – handmade.
 The Butterfly Center is an NGO, which trained the people of the close by village on how to breed caterpillars.
 They are selling the caterpillars, but also display them in their free fly aviary.
 An unforgettable adventure!
 You can find more information here – Pete Tour